Tinian, Northern Mariana Islands: 21st century

 In 2009, Star Marianas Air, based in Tinian, was founded, and by the 2010s, small aircraft operated routes between Saipan, Guam, Tinian, and Rota, for example.
 By 2016, the airline had a fleet consisting of five Piper Super-Chieftains and six Piper Cherokee Sixes.

-The Tinian Dynasty Hotel and Casino shut down in 2016, with the company blaming Typhoon Souledor for a decrease in visitors.
+The Tinian Dynasty Hotel and Casino shut down in 2016, with the company blaming Typhoon Soudelor for a decrease in visitors.
 The Hong Kong-based company that operated what was the only casino on Tinian had its gambling license revoked and was going bankrupt.

 On October 24, 2018, Typhoon Yutu made landfall on the island of Tinian as a Category 5-equivalent super typhoon, becoming the most powerful storm on record to hit the Northern Mariana Islands and causing an extensive amount of damage.

 A new casino, called Tinian Diamond Casino, was in the final stages of completion by 2022 and was working to reestablish a ferry between Tinian and nearby Saipan.
 However, it never opened.

 Revival of US Military base on Tinian

 In late 2023, it was reported that the US House and Senate approved $79 million for Tinian's Divert Airfield in the National Defense Authorization Act for Fiscal Year 2024.

 In 2024, the U.S. Air Force awarded a $409 million contract to Fluor Corporation, a construction company in Texas, to restore the island's former airfield.
 The re-militarization of the island caused concern for local residents, who fear rising geopolitical tensions between the US and China could make Tinian a target in the event of a conflict over Taiwan.

 "Sometimes there's very little oversight of what the military does because the community is not involved.
 It tends to take place at the agency level," said cultural anthropologist Isa Arriola, who is also a Northern Mariana Islander.

 It was reported at a hearing on Tinian, residents pointed out that the US military's amphibious landings would could cut off access to a popular fishing area.
 In response to the concern, a US Navy representative assured the community that the military would “relocate” the fishing ground's natural resources to another beach.

 In addition to North Field, a second alternative airfield for Andersen Air Force Base is under construction on Tinian.
-Located on the north side of the civilian Tinian Airport, the first phase of work on Tinian Divert Airfield is scheduled to be completed by October 2025.The Tinian Divert Airfield is a US Air Force project to create a secondary landing site on Tinian Island in the Pacific, designed to support agile combat employment (ACE) and serve as a backup to the primary Anderson Air Force Base on Guam.
+Located on the north side of the civilian Tinian Airport, the first phase of work on Tinian Divert Airfield was scheduled to be completed by October 2025.The Tinian Divert Airfield is a US Air Force project to create a secondary landing site on Tinian Island in the Pacific, designed to support agile combat employment (ACE) and serve as a backup to the primary Anderson Air Force Base on Guam.
 Guam and Tinian are part of a north–south defensive line known as the Second Island Chain under America's containment strategy.